 Chandigarh is a fully grown town of most modern architectural splendour.
 The city nestles in a picturesque setting in the foothills of Shivalik hills and enjoys the popular epithet the "City Beautiful".
 Representative of modern architecture and town planning, the city is a creation of the French Architect, Le Corbusier.
 Chandigarh and the area surrounding it were constituted as a Union Territory on 1 November 1966.
 It serves as the joint capital of both Punjab and Haryana States.
 It is bound on North and West by Punjab and on the East and South by Haryana.

 Ladakh became a Union Territory on 31st October 2019.
 The Union Territory of Ladakh comprises two districts namely Leh and Kargil.
 It is renowned for its remote mountain beauty and distinct culture.
-The UT of Ladakh shall comprises of two districts namely Leh and Kargil.
+The UT of Ladakh shall comprise of two districts namely Leh and Kargil.

 1. Sub-Divisions: 6